vaishnavg121/Velociraptor/README.md

 The bot is designed with a low center-of-mass architecture, belt-driven horizontal spinner, and FEA-validated chassis optimized for impact resistance and weight efficiency.

+### Project Overview

+Velociraptor is a 3lb (1.36 kg) undercutter combat robot designed for high rotational energy storage and structural survivability under competitive impact conditions.

+The weapon system stores ~470 J of kinetic energy at operational speed and has been structurally validated under 2000 N impact loading using static FEA.

+This project demonstrates applied CAD design, structural simulation, material selection, and drivetrain optimization.

 ## KEY FEATURES

 Horizontal spinner weapon system